bean-frog/purecss-parallax-template/README.md

   - Ensure that "Commit directly to the main branch" is selected, and press Commit new file. <br>
 - Navigate in your forked repository to "index.html", and look for lines that begin in <!-- and end in -->. these are comments, and they will tell you how to edit stuff and give clarifications.
 - every time you commit to your repository (save) it will automatically update your pages site which can be accessed at <your account name>.github.io/<repository name>

+### I'll probably make a generator sometime but for now just use this idk